disease-maps/disease-maps.github.io/pages/projects/isd_app2.md

 <h2 id="genet1"></h2>

-### Resistance to dupilumab possibly due to enhanced expression of IFNG in Th1 cells favoured by SNPs in upstream IFNG regulators
+### Could SNPs in upstream IFNG regulators in Th1 cells favor upregulation of IFNG and drive resistance to dupilumab?
 We collected genes harbouring variants (SNPs) associated with AD from the Open Targets Genetics database and then mapped them to the ISD map ([see these genes (in orange) in the map](https://imi-biomap.elixir-luxembourg.org/minerva/index.html?id=ADmaps_10-02-25&perfectMatch=false&modelId=384&backgroundId=610&x=2820&y=1623&z=5&overlaysId=1367)).
 After integration of these AD-associated genes to the map, we sough to investigate their influence at the mechanistic level.
 To this end, we manually inspected the pathways of the ISD map for proteins encoded by the matched disease-associated genes that directly influence other proteins.
 As discussed previously, IFNG seems to partially compensate for IL4R inhibition by positively stimulating the expression of several AD-promoting genes stimulated by IL4R in KCs.
 As IFNG is mainly produced by Th1 cells, we checked the Th1 cell map for the presence of proteins encoded by AD-associated genes that could somehow influence IFNG expression.
 Interestingly, there are five proteins encoded by AD-associated genes (IL18RAP, IL18R1, TRAF6, CARD11 and NFKBIA) upstream to the IFNG expression.
 We hypothesise that SNPs in these genes could favour IFNG expression in Th1 cells and, therefore, counteract the action of dupilumab, i.e., IL4R inhibition.